sessamekesh/sanctify-game/cpp/README.md

 - `/sanctify-game/common`: Common code shared between the sanctify game server and client (main game logic)
 - `/sanctify-game/server`: Source code for sanctify game server executable
 - `/sanctify-game/client`: Source code for Sanctify game client library (including entry point for native executable and EMBINDs for web module)

+# General Development Rules
+* ECS code is assumed to be thread safe.
+Either do stuff on the main thread, or in an order where you know systems will not be stepping on each others toes